felipehertzer/petshop/README.md

 ## Test
 You can download [Insomnia](https://insomnia.rest/) to test all API requests.
 There is a file 'Insomnia_API_TEST.json', you can import this file and test it.
+- This project uses Laravel Passport for Auth.
+To test, you need to login and get the token response and put in the header. `Authorization: Bearer {token}`

 ## Auto Testing
 To run the auto test you need run the command bellow: